 Remember, deep pour epoxy releases air bubbles without needing a heat gun or torch.

-After the first pour partially dried for roughly 48 hours, I started the second pour for this ocean resin wood art.
+After the first layer partially dried for roughly 48 hours, I started the second pour for this ocean resin wood art.

 I used better boat table top epoxy for this pour and the final resin pour.